 I have blogged about this struggle at various points over the past couple of years.
 Back in Spring 2015, I was writing about the threat to practical coursework; and I went on to propose an alternative approach to evaluating media learning.
 Last March, I wrote about the misguided inclusion of a list of specified ‘theorists’ in the examinations, particularly at A-level; and again, I went on to propose a more productive approach to teaching media theory.

 These criticisms still stand; and as the government’s overarching statement (the Subject Content document) has been developed into more detailed specifications by the examination boards, things have gone from bad to worse.
-Now that the process is more or less complete, Pete Fraser and I have written a lengthy analysis of what has taken place, which can be found elsewhere on this site.
+Now that the process is more or less complete, I’ve written a lengthy analysis of what has taken place, which can be found elsewhere on this site.

 To say the least, this has been a very frustrating business, which reveals a good deal about the making of education policy more broadly.
 Government officials have imposed a series of arbitrary and often contradictory requirements, in an apparent attempt to implement a ‘knowledge-based’ curriculum.
 As the process went on, the goalposts repeatedly shifted, leaving examination boards ‘second guessing’ about the intentions of policy-makers.